openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

       malicious party.
  * **For Issuers:**
-   * **Wallet Integrity:** For the protection of the issuer-created Credentials, the issuer trusts that wallet does not misuse the data of the user.
+   * **Wallet Integrity:** For the protection of the issuer-created Credentials, the issuer trusts that Wallet does not misuse the data of the user.

 ## Trust and Holder Binding